Pimeko/Weighted-Distribution/README.md

 void GetRandom()
 {
 	string randomString = distribution.Draw();
-	// Do stuff
+	// Do stuff with the random string
 }
 ```

 ## Add (T value, float weight)
 Adds an item to the list.

-`Value` must be of the same type as the distribution
+- `Value` must be of the type of an item's value (int, string ..)
-`Weight` is a positive float value
+- `Weight` is a positive float value

 ## RemoveAt (int index)
-Removes an item at the specified index.
+Removes an item from the list at the specified index.